top of page

 Bergman JN, Bennett JR, Balshine S, et al. (2020) Using acoustic telemetry to monitor an invasion front: investigating movement patterns and behaviour of round goby (Neogobius melanostomus) in the Rideau Canal Waterway.
 AFS-OC, Orillia, Ontario, CAN (awarded best student oral presentation).

-Bergman JN.
-(2020) Integrating Ecological Connectivity into Management Strategies.
+Bergman JN (2020) Integrating Ecological Connectivity into Management Strategies.
 Carleton University’s Science Café Series, Ottawa, Ontario, CAN (invited).

-Bergman JN, Heppell S, Shea C, Lowerre-Barbieri S. (2017) Seasonal cycles of gonadal development and plasma sex steroid levels in the protogynous gag grouper Mycteroperca microlepis.
+Bergman JN, Heppell S, Shea C, Lowerre-Barbieri S (2017) Seasonal cycles of gonadal development and plasma sex steroid levels in the protogynous gag grouper Mycteroperca microlepis.
 147th Annual Meeting of the American Fisheries Society, Tampa, Florida, USA (invited).

 Krumhansl KA, Bergman JN, Salomon AK.
 (2015) Impacts of Giant Kelp Canopy Harvest on Temperate Reef Fish.
 Western Society of Naturalists, Sacramento, California, USA.